Dental Bridges Weatherford

 Replace Your Missing Teeth Today

 Modern advancements in dentistry allow us to preserve your natural teeth for longer.
 Unfortunately, despite these advancements, tooth loss is still a common problem.
-We can treat consecutive missing teeth with dental bridges in Weatherford.
+We can treat consecutive missing teeth with dental bridges at our office.
 We use the latest materials and techniques to create a durable and aesthetically pleasing restoration to match your natural teeth, so you can smile confidently.
+Call us today to let us help you feel good about your smile again with dental bridges in Weatherford.

 What Is a Dental Bridge?

-If you’re ready to treat your missing teeth in Weatherford, your first step is to schedule a consultation.
-We’ll evaluate your smile to establish a personalized treatment plan.
-After your consultation, you can expect the process to take about 2 additional appointments.
+If you’re ready to treat your missing teeth, your first step is to schedule a consultation with Dr. Mulkey or Dr. Decker.
+They’ll evaluate your smile to establish a personalized treatment plan.
+After your consultation, you can expect the process to take about two additional appointments.

 We’ll begin by performing a thorough cleaning and preparing your abutment teeth for bonding.
 This involves removing a small amount of enamel to allow the crowns to fit over them.
 Once your teeth have been prepared, we’ll take an impression of your mouth, which is necessary to get the measurements to create your bridge and crowns.

 As an alternative to a traditional fixed bridge, many people prefer to support their restoration with dental implants.
-You don’t need to alter any healthy teeth because the bridge is anchored to the jawbone using 1-2 titanium implant posts.
+You don’t need to alter any healthy teeth because the bridge is anchored to the jawbone using one or two titanium implant posts.

 Replacing your missing teeth with a dental bridge offers many advantages, such as: